 Have you ever thought about building your own online course but didn’t know where to start?
 It’s daunting and can be a lot when you first approach it.
-Online courses are beneficial because they can allow you to monetise your content and grow your community.
+Online courses are beneficial because they can allow you to monetize your content and grow your community.
 This is a great opportunity to take your talents and turn them into something that people can learn and grow from.
 We’ve mapped out the easiest and most straightforward way from start to finish.
 Here are 15 easy steps for you to build your own online course:

 1. Choose a topic